vapstack/rbi/README.md

 }
 ```

-If a field value implements `ValueIndexer`, indexing engine uses the value
-returned by `IndexingValue()` as the indexed representation of that field.
+The returned value is used as the indexed representation.

-This allows user-defined types to participate in indexing without changing
-their in-memory or serialized representation.

-> Incorrect or unstable implementations of `ValueIndexer` may lead to panics
-> and/or undefined query behavior.

-### Usage Notes
+### Requirements:

-- `IndexingValue()` must return a stable and deterministic value.
+- Must return a stable, deterministic value.
-- Different values that should compare equal in queries must return the same
-  indexing value.
-- The returned value is treated as an opaque index key and is compared using
-  the same semantics as built-in scalar types.
+- Equal values must produce equal indexing values.
-- Nil handling is the responsibility of the implementation.
+- `nil` handling is the responsibility of the implementation.
-  If nil values are expected, `IndexingValue()` must handle them explicitly.

-This mechanism is intended for advanced use cases where built-in scalar
-indexing is insufficient.
+- `IndexingValue` may be called on a nil receiver.

+> Incorrect implementations may cause panics or undefined query behavior.

 ## Patch Resolution Rules

 `Patch` accepts string field identifiers and resolves them in the following order:

-1. **Struct field name**
+1. Struct field name
-2. **`db` tag**
+2. `db` tag
-3. **`json` tag**
+3. `json` tag

 This allows JSON payloads to be applied directly without additional mapping.